santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Tutorials/Tutorial 2.md

 > c.
 I have a few friends who work in the finance industry; an insecure profession full of horrible people.
 But we do go out for some excellent dinners!
 >
 > **Answer:**
+> - a's conclusion: You should definitely let me look after your cat
+> - b's conclusion:

 > [!example] Information Without Persuasion
 >